 Spruce Up Your Credit

-Before you apply, review your credit to ensure that your credit scores are as high as they should be.
+Before you apply for a personal loan, review your credit to ensure your credit scores are as high as they should be.

-Fix errors: Review each entry in your credit reports to verify that the information is accurate.
+Review each entry in your credit reports to verify that the information is accurate.
 If you see something you don’t recognize—especially negative items like missed payments or bankruptcies—fix those errors.
-Mistakes can drag down your credit scores and they may be a sign of identity theft, but you’ll only know about those issues if you read through your credit reports.
+Mistakes can drag down your credit scores, and they may be a sign of identity theft, but you’ll only know about those issues if you read through your credit reports.

 Minimize Existing Debts

 If you have other outstanding debts, you can still get approved for a personal loan, but it’s best to manage those debts before you apply.